 In order to login to the D-Link DIR-895L router, you need to open a web browser because your router uses a web interface menu.

 It should not matter what web browser you decide to use, simply pick a favorite.
 Some common options are Chrome, Internet Explorer, Edge, and Firefox.

 After you have opened the web browser of your choice, find the address bar.
 This is typically at the top of the page like this:

-The default IP address of the D-Link DIR-895L router is: undefined
+The default D-Link DIR-895L IP Address is: undefined

 After entering the IP address into the address bar press the Enter key on your keyboard.
 You are then given a login page like this:

 Do you see the space for a password?

 - The Default D-Link DIR-895L Router Username is: admin

 - The Default D-Link DIR-895L Router Password is: password

 There are several steps you can take if you find yourself stuck: